I-had-a-bad-idea/DocGen/docs/llm_summary.md

 # **Documentation for `llm_summary.py`**
-> _Generated on 2026-01-01 15:38:30_
+> _Generated on 2026-01-02 16:43:13_

 > _Generated with [DocGen](https://github.com/I-had-a-bad-idea/DocGen), may include wrong information!_

 # Overview
+This file provides a function to summarize code using the Ollama AI model.
 **Language**: python

-This Python script is designed to summarize code symbols using the Ollama AI model.
-It processes input code, breaks it into chunks if necessary, and generates summaries for each chunk.
 ## Key components
-Ollama,
-Pydantic,
-TQDM,
-JSON
+AsyncClient,
+BaseModel,
+tqdm_asyncio,
+json,
+SymbolOutput,
+Documentation,
+Input,
+MAX_CONTEXT,
+ollama,
+OPTIONS,
+summarize_code_in_chunk,
+summarize_code
+## Requirements
+Ollama AI model,
+Pydantic library,
+TQDM library
+## Usage
+To use this file, you need to have the Ollama AI model installed and running.
+You can then call the `summarize_code` function with an `Input` object containing the code you want to summarize.

 ---

 # Symbols